 There are tons of great wine estates in the area, but Groot Constantia is a very famous one.
 I’t incredibly beautiful and the wines are amazing!
+You can get there by taking the hop on hop off bus from Cape Town.
 It will be hard to leave without buying at least one bottle of wine.
 Not very convenient if you still have to travel a long way.
 Stellenbosch and Franschhoek are great areas to do wine tasting if you’re looking for other estates.

 This is the most stunning botanical garden I’ve seen and it’s situated beneath the iconic Table mountain.
 Perfect to spend a lazy day basking in the sun and having a little picnic.
 During the summer months they also organize concerts in the gardens.
 I haven’t been to one, but from what I’ve heard it’s an awesome outing!

 Victoria and Albert Waterfront is the harbor of Cape Town and part of the historical centre.
 There’s a Ferris wheel, a view of table mountain and lots an lots of great restaurants.
 Especially if you like seafood this is the place to be.
 I splurge on Sushi every time I visit.

 Surfing in Muizenberg

 This is the perfect place to go if you’re a beginning surfer.
 There are quite a lot of people coming to Cape Town just for the surfing, but waves can be high in some places.
 Muizenberg is a great place to learn and grab a drink once you’re done catching waves.

 The list of things to do in Cape Town is endless, but this should get you started.
 Let me know what you think everyone must do in Cape Town.
 If you think I’ve missed something, comment below!

 March 21, 2017 @ 17:53

 Looks like you had a great time def putting on my bucket list